04 May Charles Bonnet Syndrome

 I became a recluse, never leaving my apartment, barely bothering to wash, shave or get dressed each day.
 I was so sure that my life was over, I stopped even trying to live it.

 I was an asshole.

-It took me a long time to realise this, but in the end it was the nurse assigned to visit me at home, a tall, no-nonsense, experienced woman called Lois who brought this to my attention.
+It took me a long time to realize this, but in the end, it was the nurse assigned to visit me at home, a tall, no-nonsense, experienced woman called Lois who brought this to my attention.

 ‘You’re an asshole,’ she said.

 ‘So you’ve got diabetes, do you know how many people do?’ she asked, then, before waiting for my answer, she continued: ‘Do you think they all hide in their apartments, refusing to get on with their lives?
 Losing your vision is a terrible thing and you do have my sympathy, but, Andrew, it’s no excuse to give up.’

 ‘But you don’t…’ I argued, trying to defend myself, but she hadn’t finished.

 ‘Understand?’ she growled.
 ‘One of the bravest men I know was paralyzed from the neck down when he was just a child and he hasn’t given up.
 You can do so much more with your life, and you have people that want to help you do that, but you can’t even be bothered to shave that ugly fucking beard off.
 Stop being a crybaby and make a fucking difference.’